Expression Interrupted

 Constitutional Court application

-On 26 April 2019, Turkey's Constitutional Court announced that its Plenary would take up Ilıcak's individual application on 2 May 2019, along with those filed on behalf of nine other people, including her co-defendant in the "coup" case, Ahmet Altan.
-On 3 May 2019, at the end of the second day of deliberations, the Plenary rejected the individual application of Ilıcak through a unanimous vote, finding no rights violations in her file.
+On 26 April 2019, the Constitutional Court announced that its Plenary would take up Ilıcak's individual application on 2 May 2019, along with those filed on behalf of nine other people, including her co-defendant in the "coup" case, Ahmet Altan.
+On 3 May 2019, at the end of the second day of deliberations, the Plenary rejected Ilıcak's application through a unanimous vote, finding "no rights violations" in her file.

 "Espionage" case

-In January 2018, the Ankara Chief Public Prosecutor’s Office issued a new indictment against Ilıcak, accusing the journalist of “disclosing confidential information crucial to state security for espionage purposes” as per Article 330/1 of the Turkish Penal Code for a newspaper column published on 2 January 2015, in the shuttered Bugün daily, and titled “Askerî İstihbarat ve Tahşiyeciler” (The Military Intelligence and Tahşiyeciler).
+In January 2018, the Ankara Chief Public Prosecutor’s Office issued a new indictment against Ilıcak, accusing the journalist of “disclosing confidential information for the purpose of political or military espionage” under Article 330/1 of the Turkish Penal Code, which carries a penalty of life imprisonment.
+The accusation stemmed from Ilıcak's article headlined “Askerî İstihbarat ve Tahşiyeciler” (The Military Intelligence and Tahşiyeciler), published in the now-defunct Bugün daily on 2 January 2015.

 Click here to read Nazlı Ilıcak’s answers to our questionnaire about prison conditions.